-The definitive ranking of two-factor authentication methods
+We rank the best two-factor authentication methods

 3. Authenticator apps

-Authentication apps like Google Authenticator or Authy offer a big improvement over SMS-based 2FA.
-They work using what's called Time-Based One Time Passwords (TOTP) that an application on your phone can generate using a complex algorithm without any sort of network connection.
+Authentication apps like Google Authenticator or Authy offer a significant improvement over SMS-based 2FA.
+They work using what's called Time-Based One Time Passwords (TOTP) that an application on your phone can generate using a complex algorithm without any network connection.
 A website or service uses the same algorithm to make sure the code is correct.

 Authenticator apps are better than SMS for 2FA, but they are not foolproof.

-Since they work offline TOTP style 2FA isn't subject to the same problems that using SMS is, but it's not without its own set of flaws.
-Security researchers have shown that it is possible to intercept and manipulate the data you're sending when you enter the TOTP on a website, but it's not easy.
+Since they work offline, TOTP style 2FA isn't subject to the same problems that using SMS is, but it's not without its own set of flaws.
+For example, security researchers have shown that it is possible to intercept and manipulate the data you're sending when you enter the TOTP on a website, but it's not easy.

 The real problem comes from phishing.
-It's possible to build a phishing website that looks and acts just like the real thing and even passes along the credentials you supply, like your password and the TOTP generated by an authenticator app so you can log in to the real service.
-It also logs itself in at the same time and can act as if it were you without the service you're using knowing the difference.
-After all, the right credentials were supplied.
+It's possible to build a phishing website that looks and acts just like the real thing and even passes along the credentials you supply, like your password and the TOTP generated by an authenticator app, to log in to the real service.
+It also logs itself in at the same time and can act as if it were you without the service you're using, knowing the difference.
+After all, the proper credentials were supplied.

 Another disadvantage is that it might not be easy to get the codes you need if you lose your phone.
-Some authenticator apps like Authy work across devices and use a central password to set things up so you can be back up and running in no time and most companies will provide a set of backup codes you can keep for times when everything goes south.
-Since that data is also being sent across the internet it weakens the effectiveness of using TOTP but offers greater convenience to users.
+Some authenticator apps like Authy work across devices and use a central password to set things up to be back up and running in no time.
+In addition, most companies will provide a set of backup codes you can keep for times when everything goes south.
+Since that data is also being sent across the internet, it weakens the effectiveness of using TOTP but offers greater convenience to users.

 Safe and convenient, but not common